6 of the most badass US military test pilots of all time

 Military test pilots are a rare breed, undertaking the responsibility of flying new aircraft to their design limits . . . and then beyond.
 In his classic book The Right Stuff Tom Wolfe puts it this way:

-Here are six of those who over their test pilot careers proved they were badasses with ample amounts of the Right Stuff:
+For some, who over their test pilot careers, proved they were badasses with ample amounts of the Right Stuff.